cloudera/navigator-sdk/README.md

 metadata entities.
 The Navigator SDK provides an easy-to-use interface for users to take advantage of those APIs.
 The [code examples](examples/src/main/java/com/cloudera/nav/sdk/examples/tags) included in the SDK demonstrates setting tags for HDFS and Hive entities.

+*Workload Summary Bundle*

+The Navigator SDK contains various tools to further analysis on the metadata.
+Customers might want to analyze Hive/Impala queries on Navigator Optimizer, or view a detail summary of Navigator.
+The [Workload Summary Bundle](https://github.com/cloudera/navigator-sdk/tree/cluster-analysis/tools) section under tools demonstrates the steps to configure and generate the bundle.

 Navigator Metadata